jrichter1/rhdh-plugins/workspaces/global-header/README.md

 This is a scaffolded Backstage app to test the Global header plugin.

-To start the app, run:
+To start the app, rusn:

 ```sh
 yarn install